 All teachers can influence attitudes to bullying in a positive manner through a range of curricular activities.
-However, there are several curriculum components and programmes which are particularly relevant to the prevention of bullying and the promotion of respect for diversity and inclusiveness.
+However, there are a number of curriculum components and programmes which are particularly relevant to the prevention of bullying and the promotion of respect for diversity and inclusiveness.